 - Tears or rips: If your mattress arrives with cosmetic damage, most, if not all companies will repair or replace the mattress at no cost to you.
 Keep in mind that any damages like this caused by you are not covered by the warranty.

 - Broken zippers: If the mattress has a removable cover and the zipper is broken, this is typically covered in the warranty.

 To protect your warranty, use your mattress on the correct base (outlined in the warranty) and put a mattress protector on the bed as soon as you get it.
 A mattress protector will repel any stains, bed bugs, or other things that could damage the mattress.

 A trial period of 30-90 days is typical for brands that offer sleep trials.
 We recommend choosing one with a sleep trial of at least 90 days since this gives you a full three months to try out the bed and then return it within that time frame if you find it’s not suitable.
-Amerisleep offers a 100-night trial, during which the customer may initiate a pick-up and receive a full refund.
+Amerisleep offers a 100-night sleep trial; after 30 nights, the customer may receive a full refund.

 If a company has a sleep trial, the return policy usually works in tandem with that trial period.
 However, some brands do not offer any sleep trial, replacing it instead with a customer satisfaction guarantee.
 Most guarantees like this only allow the customer 30 days to try out and return the mattress, and they aren’t always risk-free.
 If you’re buying your mattress online, we recommend choosing one with a sleep trial and a generous return policy.

 Adjustable beds are a great investment for anyone with lower back pain, including those with sciatica.
 Adjustable beds allow you to elevate your head and legs to a healthy posture, allowing you to sleep pain-free.
 Adjustable beds are remote-controlled and even work with split king or split queen beds— that means couples with different sleep preferences can both rest easy with an adjustable bed.